esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 - "FAIRification is an ongoing effort accross many different fields"
 ---

-## What is FAIR
+## What is FAIR?

 FAIR is an acronym for Findable, Accessible, Interoperable, Reusable.
 The FAIR principles for research data, originally published in a [2016 Nature paper](https://doi.org/10.1038/sdata.2016.18), are intended as "a guideline for those wishing to enhance the reusability of their data holdings."
 This guideline has subsequently been endorsed by working groups, funding bodies and institutions.

 The FAIR principles have a relatively strong focus on "machine-actionability".
-That means that the data should not only be findable, accessible etc. by humans, but also by computers.
+That means that the data should not only be *fair* for humans, but also for computers.
 This is relevant especially for data discovery and also to facilitate working with the data.

 ![FAIR principles illustration by Scriberia](../fig/FAIRPrinciples.jpg) *This